Rape survivor shot at by rapist, aides in Rajasthan; 3 arrested | Law-Order

 Rape survivor shot at by rapist, aides in Rajasthan; 3 arrested

-The three accused have been arrested, police said.The main accused Rajendra Yadav was caught on Monday after his leg got amputated after being hit by a train in Jaipur, DGP U R Sahoo said.On Saturday night, the woman was returning home on a two-wheeler with her brother when Yadav and two others, Mahipal Gujral and Rahul Gujral, attacked them near Pragpura police station.
+The three accused have been arrested, police said.The main accused Rajendra Yadav was caught on Monday after his leg got amputated after being hit by a train in Jaipur, DGP U R Sahoo said.Health minister Gajendra Singh Khinvsar indicated that looking at the condition of the woman, she could be shifted to AIIMS, New Delhi on doctors recommendation.On Saturday night, the woman was returning home on a two-wheeler with her brother when Yadav and two others, Mahipal Gujral and Rahul Gujral, attacked them near Pragpura police station.

 - Country: